null G-E2QRVF1BHL Skip to main content

 It might seem a little morbid, but we were trained to all have our gear set up the same so if you lost personal to action, you would know where the ammo was or whatever else you need to replenish your issue.
 The Military reuses "serviceable gear" until it is unserviceable, and BTW no longer sells it off to army navy stores by the same procedures practiced 50 years ago.
 Auctions are online instead of at individual installations and much more competitive, which drives the price up and I have my limits.

-FOOD FOR THOUGHT: WW II Reenactors should remember, (especially early war impressions) most of the gear would either be WW One left over or near new gear.
+FOOD FOR THOUGHT: WW II Reenactors should remember, (especially early war impressions) most of the gear would either be WWI left over or near new gear.
 It would not look 50 years old if it is 1937 issued in 1941.
-Get It?
+Now you know.

 M-1937 WWII Replica M1937 Web Belt US JQMD 1943 | AIRCORPCAMO